Sep 30, 2014

 - Over-the-top services – effectively all other digital services outside of first two criteria.
 If a customer downloads songs from app store that is over-the-top.
 Once it is this type of service then two pieces of non-conflicting evidence will need to be collected such as: customer’s billing address; credit card details; IP address; landline, and other commercially relevant information.

 One accepted piece of evidence is self-verification by the customer.
-This is good for merchants, as it keeps the customer journey simple.
+This is good for businesses, as it keeps the customer journey simple.
 If this journey is not simple – then traffic will be lost.
 Presumptions as to the location of the customer can only be disregarded if the business supplying the digital service collects three pieces of non-contradictory evidence rebutting the presumptions.

 5. How does a business register for VAT in the EU?